sergiorsj/deep-learning-challenge/README.md

-    The target variable for this model was the "IS_SUCCESFUL" COLUMN All the other data was used as the features for the model The 2 ideentification columns "EIN" and "NAME" were removed Data was cleaned, binned, and scaled, which resulted in 43 features for splitting and training
+    The target variable for this model was the "IS_SUCCESFUL" COLUMN All the other data was used as the features for the model The 2 identification columns "EIN" and "NAME" were removed Data was cleaned, binned, and scaled, which resulted in 43 features for splitting and training

 Compiling, Training, and Evaluating the Model